ML-PSE/Online-Course-Statistical-Process-Monitoring/README.md

 # Online-Course-Statistical-Process-Monitoring
-Code repository for the online course 'Statistical Process Monitoring'
+Code repository for the online course 'Statistical Techniques for Monitoring Industrial Processes'